 Shea butter

-- Contains vitamins A and E
+- Highly moisturizing, contains vitamins A and E

 - Calms irritated skin